foundObjects/GA503QR-StorageD3Enable-DSDT-Patch/README.md

-Patch the NVM2 device as below (copy the stanza setting up StorageD3Enable from the functional NVME device just below it) and increment the DSDT revision by 1 (this value is in hexidecimal so go punch the original into a hex -> decimal calculator, add 1 and then convert back to hex) so the kernel will load it from the ramdisk we'll make later.
+Patch the NVM2 device as below (copy the stanza setting up StorageD3Enable from the functional NVME device just below it) and increment the DSDT revision in the header by 1 so the kernel will load it from the ramdisk we'll make later.
+The revision is a hexidecimal value so go punch the original into a hex -> decimal calculator, add 1 and then convert back to hex; this final hex value is your new revision.

 Your changes should look something like this: